anjackson/codex/content/foundations/digidiff/digidiff.md

 In an attempt to break down these barriers, this page presents multiple introductions to digital preservation, and provide links on to more detailed explorations for those who want to know more.

-Each written with a different audience in mind, but you are encourage to read them all, to we can understand eachothers points of view.
+Each written with a different audience in mind, but you are encourage to read them all, to we can understand each others points of view.

 So, what's different about digital preservation....